Lachnocladiaceae

 The Lachnocladiaceae are a family of fungi in the order Russulales.
-A 2008 estimate places 124 species in 8 genera in the Lachnocladiaceae.
+Based on 2025 data, this family currently only includes a single genus and three species.
+Other genera that belonged in the family in the past have been moved to Peniophoraceae based on latest molecular phylogenetic studies.

 Species of this family, which have a widespread distribution in both tropical and temperate zones, are typically found on decaying coniferous or deciduous wood.
 The family was circumscribed by British mycologist Derek Reid in 1965.

+Species

+The genus Stereofomes includes the following three species: